 Inhaled glucocorticosteroids.
-Most studies have shown that regular treatment with inhaled glucocorticosteroids does not modify the long term decline of FEV1 in patients with COPD^{98-100,161} (Evidence A).
-Based on a single large study of patients with FEV. less than 60% regular treatment with inhaled glucocorticosteroids can decrease the rate of decline of lung function437 (Evidence B).
-Regular treatment with inhaled glucocorticosteroids has been shown to reduce the frequency of exacerbations and thus improve health status140 for symptomatic COPD patients with an FEV1 < 50% predicted (Stage III: Severe COPD and Stage IV: Very Severe COPD) and repeated exacerbations (for example, 3 in the last 3 years)162-165 patients166.
-Treatment with inhaled glucocorticosteroids increases the likelihood of pneumonia and does not reduce overall mortality^{411, 442, 443}.
+Most studies have shown that regular treatment with inhaled glucocorticosteroids does not modify the long-term decline of FEV1 in patients with COPD^{98-100,161} (Evidence A).
+Based on a single large study of patients with FEV1 less than 60% regular treatment with inhaled glucocorticosteroids can decrease the rate of decline of lung function437 (Evidence B).
+Regular treatment with inhaled glucocorticosteroids has been shown to reduce the frequency of exacerbations and thus improve health status140 for symptomatic COPD patients with an FEV1 < 50% predicted (Stage III: Severe COPD and Stage IV: Very Severe COPD) and repeated exacerbations (for example, 3 in the last 3 years)162-165 (Evidence A) and withdrawal from treatment with inhaled glucocorticosteroids can lead to exacerbations in some patients166.
+Treatment with inhaled glucocorticosteroids increases the likelihood of pneumonia and does not reduce overall mortality^{411,442,443}.